MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_environmenttransfer.md

 ## Request an environment transfer

-Creates a request to transfer an environment to another Entra tenant.
+Creates a request to transfer an environment to another Microsoft Entra tenant.

 > [!NOTE]
 > This API call must be authenticated on the source tenant.